Skip to main content

 Free forever

-Everything on this page - tasks, categories, subtasks, recurring schedules, reminders, statistics, drag & drop, task views, importing from other apps, dark mode, the app install - all of it is free.
+Everything on this page - tasks, categories, subtasks, recurring schedules, search, statistics, drag & drop, trash, importing from other apps, dark mode, the app install - all of it is free.
 No paid tiers, no premium features locked behind a paywall, no trial periods.
 You get the full experience from the moment you sign up.

 These core features will always remain free, without limitations.
 You shouldn't need anything else to plan your day well.